byu-cs329/lab3-type-checking-p1/README.md

 Field access is a little tricky because `a` where `a` is a field is just a `SimpleName`.
 If you have `this.a`, then it becomes a `FieldAccess` expression.
 And finally, `n.a` where `n` is some object is a `QualifiedName`.

 Nesting therefore appears as a `QualifiedName` expression that nests the traversal of field accesses as in `a.b.c.d`.
 The nesting is in the `QualifiedName`.
 The first level `QualifiedName` has `d` as the name with `a.b.c` as a qualifier which is a `QualifiedName` expression.
 That next level `QualifiedName` has `c` as the name with `a.b` as a qualifier in the `QualifiedName`.
-This last `QualifiedName` bottoms out with `b` as the name a `a` as the qualifier which in this case is a `SimpleName` expression.
+This last `QualifiedName` bottoms out with `b` as the name `a` as the qualifier which in this case is a `SimpleName` expression.
 The type proof must first bottom out to the first type (the `typeof(a)` in this case), and then build up the proof returning from recursion.

 ## Test Code

 There should be at least four sets of tests for this lab:

   1. Tests for the symbol table
-  2. Tests that test the dynamically generated type proof tests to see if the generation code is correct using---those tests should use mocks or spys with the Mockito Verify interface to check interactions with the symbol table
+  2. Tests that test the dynamically generated type proof tests to see if the generation code is correct---those tests should use mocks or spys with the Mockito Verify interface to check interactions with the symbol table
   3. Tests for the actual type proof (run the dynamically generated tests that prove if a program is statically type safe)
   4. Integration tests that use both the symbol table implementation (rather than a mock---a spy is fine too you want to verify interactions) and the type proof visitor